Let's Encrypt SSL DNS validation

 2. Install dehydrated

 Our code is a hook for the dehydrated client.
-Dehydrated is packaged for Debian: it's available in the main stretch repo, and jessie-backports.
-The latter will also work on wheezy at a pinch.
+Dehydrated is packaged for Debian and is included as a standard package from Debian Stretch onwards.

 You'll also need the dig utility.